 Migratory Game Bird Permits

-Each regular-season (Eastern) sandhill crane hunter must possess the appropriate license(s) (page 3), plus a federal Sandhill Crane Hunting Permit (free).
-There is no limit on the number issued and no application deadline.
-Permits are available online or at NMDGF offices.
+Each eastern sandhill crane hunter must possess the appropriate license(s) (page 6), plus an Eastern Sandhill Crane Hunting Permit (free).
+Permits are available online: www. wildlife.state.nm.us, at NMDGF offices and at all license vendors (One-dollar vendor fee may apply).
 A federal Duck Stamp is not required to hunt sandhill cranes.

-Each special-season sandhill crane hunter must have the appropriate license(s) (page 3), plus a special-season permit issued by drawing (hunt codes and dates listed on page 11–12).
-Applications may be made online or telephone: 1-888-248-6866.
-Applications must be made by August 24 before 5 p.m.
+Each draw-season sandhill crane hunter must have the appropriate license(s) (page 6), plus a draw permit (hunt codes and dates listed on page 23).
+Applications may be submitted online: www.wildlife.state.nm.us or call: 1-888-248-6866.
+Applications must be submitted by August 17, 2022 before 5 p.m.
 MDT.
-No more than four persons may apply per application, and no more than two persons per youth-only hunt application.
+No more than four people may apply per application and no more than two people may apply per youth-only hunt application.
 Nonrefundable application fees are $7 per resident and $13 per nonresident.
 Additional information about hunt requirements will be given to successful applicants.
 A federal Duck Stamp is not required.

 Free Band-tailed Pigeon Permit